Best phone overall

 Regardless, though, as T3 concluded in our official review of the phone, the "iPhone 11 strikes a brilliant balance between features and price.
 You wouldn't know it's the cheaper of Apple's phones from its build, camera and speed.
 If only it had an OLED screen…"

-As such, we feel the iPhone 11 is the best phone Apple currently makes in terms of bang for your buck, and as such is an easy recommend for most users (unless you much prefer Android as an operating system on your phone).
+As such, we feel the iPhone 11 is the best phone Apple currently makes in terms of bang for your buck, and as such is an easy recommend for most users (unless you have to have Android as an operating system on your phone).

 This is the best Galaxy phone Samsung has ever put out